 Another way the FOPCL helped raise funds was through a donation area in the library called Friends' Corner.

 "We normally raise more than $100 a month that way, but of course, there isn't much room to set up something like that in the Miners Hospital.
-So our memberships are more vital to us this year than they have ever been," Daly said.

 The money raised by the Friends of the Park City Library goes back into the library in different ways.